Aryan285git/DeviceTracker/README.md

-A realtime model of device tracker created using socket.io and used by swiggy, zomato, uber for the navigation.
+A real-time model of a device tracker created using socket.io and used by Swiggy, Zomato, and Uber for navigation.
+It was also used for the Walmart Sparkathon hackathon.